RCIC-UCI-Public/website-rcic/docs/source/account/getting-account.rst

 Closing an account
 ==================

-For as long as you have a valid UCInetID and you use your account it remains active.
+For as long as you have a valid UCINetID and you use your account it remains active.
-When you separate from UCI your UCInetID will become inactive some time after the separation.
+When you separate from UCI your UCINetID will become inactive some time after the separation.

 The accounts are closed when:

 1. An account has no activity for 1 year.
-2. Once your UCInetID loses student status.
+2. Once your UCINetID loses student status.
    Most student alumni keep student status for up to 1 year after the graduation.
-3. When your UCInetID loses staff/researcher/PI affiliation.
+3. When your UCINetID loses staff/researcher/PI affiliation.